joebew42/elixir-playground/examples/bank_account/scratch.md

 # TODO

+* separate the client side of the `BankAccount` from the server side
 * rename `account_processes` to a more generic `accounts`
-* expose a client interface to `BankAccount` (encapsulation) in order to hide details about the message
 * maybe it is better to change the `pid` in something else in `BankAccount`
 * update the "what learned" session in the `README.md` by adding "how to skip tests" in Elixir/ExUnit
 * maybe should be better to separate the tests of the `Bank` client from the `BankServer` (in other episode)